Feeling Stressed Out? 17 Ways to Reduce Anxiety and Worry

 You will be less productive at work and your chances of making mistakes increases.
 This just compounds the problem.

-When you’re asleep, your body also produces hormones called “sleep hormones” which help you feel calm and relaxed.
+When you’re asleep, your body also produces hormones called “sleep hormones,” which help you feel calm and relaxed.
 These hormones remain active for about 8 hours after waking up.
 This means that sleeping helps you better deal with stressful situations.

 Sleep also reduces stress by increasing serotonin levels in the brain.
 Serotonin is a neurotransmitter that helps regulate mood and emotions.
 When you don’t get enough sleep, your body produces less serotonin, which causes you to feel stressed out.